- Aesir (n.)

 - Aesopic (adj.)

 - 1927, in the context of Soviet literary censorship, in reference to writing "obscure or ambiguous, often allegorical, which disguises dissent," from Aesop, the traditional father of the allegorical fable, + -ic.
-The term (Russian ezopovskii, 1875) arose under the Tsars and the style was used by Russian communists.
-Once they took power the word was applied by them as a charge against their own dissidents.
+The term (Russian ezopovskii, 1875) arose under the Tsars.
+The style was used by Russian communists, who, once they took power, used the word in charges against their own dissidents.

 - aesthete (n.)